federicopratico/1.2-Exceptions-Level2/README.md

 * **Logic:**
     * The `Sale` class has a method `calculateTotal()`.
     * If the product collection is empty, it must throw a custom exception named **`EmptySaleException`**.
-    * If products exist, it iterates through the collection to sum the prices.
+    * If products exist, it iterates through the collection to sum the prices and save the results in `totalPrice` attribute.
 * **Exception Handling:**
     * `EmptySaleException` must extend the standard `Exception` class.
     * The constructor accepts the message: *"To make a sale you must first add products"*.